Profile

 📦 Storage

-• Keep leftover lasagne refrigerated in an airtight container for up to 2 days.
+• Store leftover lasagne in an airtight container in the fridge for up to two days to keep it fresh and flavoursome.

-• You can freeze the cooked lasagne; thaw in the fridge and reheat in the oven at 180°C for 20 minutes.
+• For longer storage, freeze cooked lasagne.
+Defrost slowly in the fridge before reheating in the oven at 180°C for about 20 minutes.

 🍷 Pairing